Packaging¶

 It will allow the user to uninstall the application, leaving no artifacts behind.

-to build the bundled installers, which takes conda
+We use constructor to build the bundled installers, which takes conda packages.

 specifies the triggers used to call the actual workflow implementation under the napari/packaging